-Removing decals from car and trim tape adhesives can seem impossible without damaging the underlying paint.
+Removing decals and trim tape adhesives from a car can seem impossible without damaging the underlying paint.
 Gary Simpson demonstrates how the process can be done safely and effectively using a tool known as an eraser wheel.
 Knowing how to use this tool properly will help you safely remove even vintage decals without scratching the paint.

 Craig Hopkins uses a 3M polishing compound with a black foam pad to polish a classic car. and give it a stunning glass-like finish.
 Learn how to use Craig’s technique of barely brushing down on the edges to make sure you don’t cut the paint.
 Use these helpful car detailing tips today and see how…Watch Now >>